accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.12/annexe.md

     title: Motion Actuation
 ---

-#### Particular cases
+#### Special cases

-There is special case management when:
+Special cases are managed when

-- Movement is essential to accomplish the functionality (e.g. pedometer);
+- Movement is essential to the functionality (e.g. pedometer);
-- Motion detection is used to control functionality through an accessibility-compatible interface.
+- Motion detection is used to control functionality via an interface that is compatible with accessibility.